kovanostra/message-passing-neural-network/README.md

 The repository expects the data to be in the following format:

     - filenames: something_features.pickle & something_labels.pickle
-    - features: torch.tensor.Size(N,M)
+    - features: torch.tensor.Size(M,N)
-    - labels: torch.tensor.Size(N,N)
+    - labels: torch.tensor.Size(M,M)

 For example, in the protein-folding dataset:

-    - N: represents the number of aminoacids
+    - M: represents the number of aminoacids
-    - M: represents the number of protein features
+    - N: represents the number of protein features

 ### Entrypoint